 - D. Both A and B

-9. A vehicle has a growling sound that changes in pitch as the vehicle is lightly swerved from left to right.
-The noise is loudest during left hand turns.
-Which of the following is MOST likely to result in this condition?
+9. A vehicle has a growling sound that changes in pitch while turning.
+The noise is loudest during left-hand turns.
+Which of the following is causing this noise?

 - A. A faulty LF wheel bearing.

 Answer A is wrong.
 Bearings make a grinding or growling noise that changes in pitch with vehicle speed.

 Answer B is correct.
 The bearing on the outside of a turn is the loudest because it has more weight leaning on it.

 Answer C is wrong.
 When a vehicle is turned left, more of the vehicle’s weight transfers to the right front wheel and vice versa.

 Answer D is wrong.
 Answer B is correct.

 10. A vehicle's TCS warning light flashes intermittently while driving in poor weather conditions.
 Technician A says this is normal.
 Technician B says if the ABS and traction control light illuminate continuously, scan the system for codes.
 Who is correct?